 Bongeunsa Temple (봉은사) is an ancient Buddhist temple located in Samseong-dong, within Gangnam-gu, Seoul, South Korea.
 It was founded in 794, during the reign of King Wonseong, by the monk Yeonhoe, one of the highest-ranking monks of the Silla Kingdom.
 Originally named Gyeonseongsa, the temple sits on the slopes of Sudo Mountain, directly across from the modern COEX Mall.

-During the Joseon Dynasty, Buddhism in Korea was heavily suppressed.
-However, the temple began to be known as Bongeunsa when it was rebuilt in 1498 under the patronage of Queen Jeonghyeon, a Joseon Dynasty queen.
-The term Bongeunsa means the act of honoring the king, which here can be interpreted as a form of prayer for the eternal life of King Seongjong.
+During the Joseon Dynasty, Buddhism in Korea faced heavy suppression.
+However, the temple was rebuilt in 1498 under the patronage of Queen Jeonghyeon, consort of King Seongjong, and renamed Bongeunsa.
+The name Bongeunsa carries the meaning of “honoring the king,” which in this context can be interpreted as a prayer for the eternal life of King Seongjong.

 In the 16th century, Queen Munjeong briefly revived Buddhism in Korea and greatly supported Bongeunsa.
 Thanks to her patronage, the temple became the main center of Seon Buddhism in Korea from 1551 until 1936.
 In 1548, Queen Munjeong appointed the monk Bou as the head of the temple, but he was killed shortly after as anti-Buddhist forces regained power toward the end of her reign.